cheremin/link-imbalance-metastable-issue-simulation/readme.md

 Simulation is built on [kalasim](https://www.kalasim.org/) -- Kotlin discrete-events simulation engine.

 ### Link imbalance metastable issue
-Basically, issue arises in facebook datacenters due to interaction between:
+Basically, issue was happening in facebook datacenters due to interaction between:
  * MRU strategy in DB connection pools, used by apps
  * Multi-fiber network link between apps and DB server
  * Periodical spikes of load of many small short queries